STISIG/stisig.github.io/pages/pages-root-folder/index.md

 widget2:
   title: "Curious About Coding??"
   url: 'https://stisig.github.io/coding/'
   text: 'One aspect of the STI Sig is its focus on gathering tutorials, educational modules, and various kinds of instructional material for the technologically curious.
-Some of the next-gen competencies for EM include some ability to code (e.g. Java, Javascript, Python).
-What we&#39;re focused on here is not making you an expert, but providing you with terminology and concepts that can help make learning about these things less stressful.'
+Some of the next-gen competencies for EM include some ability to code (e.g. Java, Javascript, Python).'
   video: '<a href="#" data-reveal-id="videoModal"><img src="http://phlow.github.io/feeling-responsive/images/start-video-feeling-responsive-302x182.jpg" width="302" height="182" alt=""/></a>'
 widget3:
   title: "Download Theme"